computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 println({ Set(0, 1, 2, 3, 4, 5) | isEven _ }) // Build a set of even numbers.

-println(myFriends x animals)      // Set of all pairs of friends and animals using cardinal product.
+println(myFriends x animals)      // Set of all pairs of friends and animals using Cartesian product.
 ```

 ### References